FoHoOV/project-management/frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Known bugs
-1. Custom orders doesn't work when dragging/dropping from one todo category to another one, you will have to first move the todo to category B then update the order (it works for categories tho)